ginkgobioworks/react-json-schema-form-builder/docs/index.md

 ## Contributing

-See the [developer page](Developers.md) for information about improving the form builder.
+ See the [contributing page](../CONTRIBUTING].md) for information about improving the form builder.

 ## Credits